Service design: New Zealand

-In recent years New Zealand has seen a significant increase in the use of Service Design approaches and methods applied to challenges faced by the public sector.
+In recent years, New Zealand has seen a significant increase in the use of Service Design approaches and methods applied to challenges faced by the public sector.
 One instance of service design approaches being applied is with the Family 100 project which focused on the experiences of families living in urban poverty in Auckland.
 A report, "Speaking for Ourselves", and a companion empathy tool, "Demonstrating the Complexities of Being Poor: An Empathy Tool", were released in July 2014.
-The report and empathy tool were released as the result of a collective service design effort by the Auckland Council, Auckland City Mission, ThinkPlace (a Service Design consultancy) as well as researchers from University of Waikato, Massey University, and the University of Auckland.
-Since its release the report has seen extensive use and has assisted in both the engagement of stakeholders as well as the development of public services focussed on achieving better outcomes for those experiencing urban poverty.
+The report and empathy tool were released as the result of a collective service design effort by the Auckland Council, Auckland City Mission, ThinkPlace (a Service Design consultancy), as well as researchers from University of Waikato, Massey University, and the University of Auckland.
+Since its release, the report has been used as a reference in discussions on urban poverty and public-sector service design in New Zealand.

-Similar participatory design practices have since expanded across the Asia-Pacific region, aligning with global trends towards citizen-centred and co-created public services identified by Tsotsas and Fragidis (2024).
+Similar participatory design practices have since expanded across the Asia-Pacific region, aligning with global trends towards citizen-centered and co-created public services identified by Tsotsas and Fragidis (2024).